 Choosing a handheld weather station

-There are a lot of options when it comes to wind and weather meters, believe it or not.
-We were overwhelmed by the sheer number we found on Amazon from a variety of manufacturers.
-However, two names rise to the top, namely Kestrel and Ambient Weather.
+Believe it or not, there are many options for wind and weather meters.
+We were overwhelmed by the sheer number we found on Amazon from various manufacturers.
+Two names rise to the top, namely Kestrel and Ambient Weather.
 But there are a few other names to consider.

 So what should you look for in a handheld weather station?
 Read on for a few tips.